TirousCoded/TAUL/docs/language/left-recursion support.md

                     ;
 ```

-### Self-Refs Which Are Not Prefix/Suffix-Ref Have Precedence Value Zero
+### Self-Refs Which Are Not Prefix/Suffix-Refs Have Precedence Value Zero

-Pretty self-explanatory, but self-refs which are not prefix/suffix-refs have *precedence value 0*.
+Pretty self-explanatory, but self-refs which are not prefix/suffix-refs have *precedence value 0*,

-This means that ALL of their alternatives become available.
+which means *all of their alternatives become available*.

 *(Examples of this can be seen in above part about rewrite of grammar with ternary operator.)*